gravity-ui/websql-autocomplete/README.md

 # Main scripts

-- `npm run generate` - Generate parsers and lexers
+- `npm run generate` - Generate parsers and lexers (Java has to be installed on your system for this to work)
 - `npm run test` - Run tests